JATOS/JATOS_docs/versioned_docs/version-3.8.1/Run_your_study/Use-Prolific.md

 ### 1. In Prolific: Enter your JATOS study link

+Here is a screenshot of how it looks in Prolific:

 ![Prolific screenshot](/img/prolific_1_studyurl.png)

 In the field under _What is the URL of your study?_ (first red box in the screenshot), enter a link to your JATOS study.
 You probably want a study link of either _General Single_ or a _General Multiple_ type (see [Run your Study with Study Links](Run-your-Study-with-Study-Links.html)).